-SECTION 2 - PROPOSED LIVE-IN AIDE INFORMATION (CONT'D)
+S ECTION 2 - PROPOSED LIVE-IN AIDE INFORMATION ON (CONT'D) U Do you agree to abide by all Lease terms and the □ Yes □ No . / Landlord's House/Community rules and regulations?
+V Do you understand that your occupancy will be □ Yes □ No terminated should you fail to comply with the Landlord's House/Community rules and regulations?
+W Do you agree to vacate the unit during any time period during which the Tenant is absent from the □ Yes □ No unit for longer than two weeks (14 days and/or nights)? Χ Do you understand that you are occupying this property only to provide personal care services to □ Yes □ No the Requestor, and therefore, have no rights to continued occupancy of the Tenant's unit should the Tenant vacate for any reason?

-U Do you agree to abide by all Lease terms and the □ Yes □ No Landlord's House/Community rules and regulations?
-V Do you understand that your occupancy will be terminated should you fail to comply with the ☐ Yes □ No Landlord's House/Community rules and regulations?
-W Do you agree to vacate the unit during any time period during which the Tenant is absent from the unit for longer than two weeks (14 days and/or ☐ Yes ⊔ No nights)?
-X Do you understand that you are occupying this property only to provide personal care services to the Requestor, and therefore, have no rights to ☐ Yes □ No continued occupancy of the Tenant's unit should the Tenant vacate for any reason? Υ I understand that the information provided will be use d to dete rmine my eligibility to live on this property as a Live-In Aide a and I aut horize the owner to verify all information provided on this for be released to appropriate federal, state, or local age • that the statement made are true and complete to t • knowledge and understand that false statement a • under federal law and may result in denial of my Live- • Z Signature: Date:
+- Y I understand that the information provided will be used to determine my eligibility to live on this property as a Live-In Aide and I authorize the owner to verify all information provided on this form, which may be released to appropriate federal, state, or local agencies.
+I certify that the statement made are true and complete to the best of my knowledge and understand that false statement are punishable under federal law and may result in denial of my Live-In Aide status. - Z Signature: